containers/conmon-rs/.cargo-vendor/prost/README.md

 With `prost-build` v0.11 release, `protoc` will be required to invoke `compile_protos` (unless `skip_protoc` is enabled).
-Prost will no longer provide bundled `protoc` or attempt to compile `protoc` for users.
-For install instructions for `protoc`, please check out the [protobuf install] instructions.
+Prost will no longer provide bundled a `protoc` or attempt to compile `protoc` for users.
+For install instructions for `protoc` please check out the [protobuf install] instructions.

 [protobuf install]: https://github.com/protocolbuffers/protobuf#protobuf-compiler-installation